0xEE00/app/README.md

 ## Roadmap

-In first place our goal is to achieve hi quality and then richness of functionalities.
-Please check out product Roadmap for next couple of years.
+In first place our goal is to achieve hi quality of functionalities.
+Please check out product [Roadmap](Roadmap.md).

 ## Partner and Customer Contact